course-dprep/Airbnb_Ratings_Bedroom_Analysis/README.md

 # Introduction

 This assignment will be about Airbnb and the relationship between two variables.
-More specifically, the variables that will be analyzed are minimum_nights and accommodates.
+More specifically, the variables that will be analyzed are star_rating and price.
 In this README a reasoning will be given why we chose the two variables, which strategy we will follow, in order for this research to be used in the future.

 # 1.Research Motivation

 Airbnb is a popular online marketplace and hospitality platform that enables individuals to list, discover, and book accommodations and lodging options in various locations around the world.
 It allows hosts to rent out their homes or spare rooms to travelers, providing a unique and often more affordable alternative to traditional hotels.
-The purpose of this project is to find out if large groups are required to stay longer than smaller groups.
+The purpose of this project is to find out if the price per night has a significant effect on ratings.
+High pricing could reduce the perceived value of a property and lead to lower ratings.

 The findings will be relevant for customers of AirBnb that are interested in booking an accommodation.
-Some customers may be interested to book an accomodation for one person, however maybe the minimum number of nights required to stay is affected by this option.
-The same can be said about the opposite, when someone wants to book an accomodation but with a bigger group.
+Ratings could be based on value, meaning that the highest ratings might not be found on the high-end of the pricing spectrum at all.

+# Remove later ↓
+This could indicate a curvilinear relationship, leading to us needing a curvilinear model.
+While I know how to do this, it might be beyond the scope of what we want to achieve.
+Please give it some thought.
+It determines how we should write our motivation & method.
+It is not hard to change this down the line if we desire to.

 # 2.Research Question

-- Does the number of people that a place can accommodate have a significant effect on the minimum number of nights required to stay?
+- Does the price per night have a significant effect on accomodation ratings?

 # 3.Method

+- Still need to extend this part, but it gives a general idea of what I think would be nice to look into.
+Do not see this as final.
+For the data prep, we must also look into heteroskedasticity, missing values, etc.

+For this project, we will grab data from the InsideAirbnb project.
+More specifically, we will use listing scraping data, which we will prepare for analysis in RStudio.
+The project is managed on Github.
+To test if the price per night has a significant effect on accomodation ratings, we will employ a linear model.
+This linear model will have the following variables.

+Dependent variable:
+Accomodation Rating
+Found by looking into the name variable, it contains the rating of every accomodation.
+This is a variable that has values between 1 and 5 (stars).

+Independent variable:
+Price per night
+The price per night, expressed numerically, measured in dollars.

+To make sure that the found effect is real and not actually a result of a missing factor, we are including control variables.
+There is no sweet spot for the amount of control variables, so we will use that what the dataset provides us and makes sense to include.

+Control variables:

+Note: these are subject to change for now, this is just a first idea.

+Host_is_superhost
+Measured by a dummy, whether a host is a super host.
+A super host might indicate perceived quality and lead to higher ratings.

+host_identity_verfied
+Measured by a dummy, whether a host has their identity verified.
+Non-verified hosts might be less trustworthy.

+listings_per_property
+Calculated by dividing total listings by listings.
+This indicates if a host is hosting multiple people in the same property.
+According to inside airbnb, hosts with multiple listings are more likely to be running a business and are unlikely to be living in the property.
+This could lead to a reduction in ratings, as one of the appeals of Airbnb is not having to share your place with many others, like you would have to in a hotel/motel/hostel.

+!
+We can also include things like the amount of beds, the amount of people a place can accomodate, etc. These three above are examples of what control variables we might want to use, and are not final.
+It is important we decide on the final model together.

 # Example of reproducible research workflow

 This is a basic example repository using Gnu make for a reproducible research workflow, as described in detail here: [tilburgsciencehub.com](http://tilburgsciencehub.com/).